Steven David Catlin

 Steven David Catlin (born 1944) is a convicted American serial killer who murdered two wives and his adoptive mother in California and Nevada from 1976 until 1984.
-Sentenced to death in 1990, he is currently housed in San Quentin State Prison.
+Sentenced to death in 1990, he is currently housed in California State Prison, Corcoran.

 Early life

 In 1944, Catlin was adopted as an infant by Glenn and Martha Catlin of Kern County, California, and was living in Bakersfield with his parents in the early 1950s.
 Dropping out of high school, he showed no interest in honest work.
 He was arrested on forgery charges at age 19, serving nine months in a California Youth Authority camp.

 Catlin's first marriage was stormy and violent, and his abuse of drugs exacerbated domestic problems.
 In 1966, he married a second wife without divorcing the first, employing a pseudonym on the marriage license.

 A few months after the second marriage, he was arrested for stealing a credit card at the gas station where he worked.
 The judge called Catlin an addict and sentenced him to serve time in the state prison at Chino, where he spent the next three years.

 When he was released, Catlin divorced his first wife and remarried his second, using his real name, but the relationship was already doomed.
 The couple separated after ten months, and Catlin was married a third time, divorcing eight months later.
 A fourth wife, Joyce, was acquired in short order, but she would prove less fortunate than her predecessor in escaping from a dead-end marriage.

 Catlin's fascination with cars led to a job with the pit crew of racer Glendon Emery, based in Fresno, California.
 Infatuated with Emery's stepdaughter, Catlin began to court her while still married to Joyce.